Voyage to the Prehistoric Planet: Production

 The American-made scenes were shot at the same time as Queen of Blood, another science fiction film directed by Harrington that was developed around the story of, and footage used from, Soviet science fiction films.
 Basil Rathbone and Faith Domergue shot their scenes in half a day wearing the same costumes and shot on the same set used for Queen of Blood.

 Harrington later recalled: "It had to do with a couple of people orbiting the planet Venus.
 So, I had, instead of the Soviet actors, Faith Domergue orbiting the planet Venus.
 Then all the scenes with the Russians were dubbed in English.
 She was in touch with Basil Rathbone, who was supposedly on a Moon station.
 That’s all I shot.
 I shot about a day or two with her as she was in that ship orbiting around planet Venus.
 All the rest of it was just dubbed stuff".

 While Harrington considered Queen of Blood good enough to keep his name on it, he is screen-credited on Voyage to the Prehistoric Planet as "John Sebastian", derived from Johann Sebastian Bach.

+Stephanie Rothman worked on the film and Queen of Blood.
+"Curtis was very cordial, and I enjoyed watching him work and, you know, I learned something from watching how he functioned on the set, and how the production went along," said Rothman.
+"He was comfortable having me there and I was grateful to be there to learn from him."